 sessions during the following 6 months (total 6 MEI sessions).
-They also completed 6-month followup assessment from baseline.
+They also completed 6-month follow-up assessment from baseline.
 Follow-up assessments were conducted every 6 months for up to 2 years.
-Participants were given gift cards as incentives (\$20 for each MEI session and \$25 for each assessment).
+Participants were paid incentives (\$20 for each MEI session and \$25 for each assessment).